mariahncornelio/Personal-Projects/README.md

 ## Math
 - <b>Find Your Weight on Other Planets of the Solar System</b> - Jupyter Notebook / I made a calculator that takes your weight in lbs or kg as input and outputs your weight on other planets

+## Projects
+- <b>Coral Reef Bleaching</b> - Jupyter Notebook / In this project, I analyze and visualize coral bleaching events around the world.
+- <b>Pokemon Stat Clustering</b> - Jupyter Notebook / In this project, I analyze and use K-Means clustering and different machine learning algorithms to see which Pokémon are the most similar based on their attributes.